hsoekiswo/information-api/README.md

 # Ragnarok Monsters

 ## Goals
 This information API is a database to help Ragnarok player find monsters for leveling or get items.
+Main feature of this API is the recommendations for items drop and leveling monster guide.
 The database is fetched from divine-pride.net API.

 ## Concept
 This API is able to retrieve ragnarok online monsters data provided by divine-pride.net.<br>
+One thing to notes that this API have role based access to use its path.<br>
+Authentication and authorization process is supported by JWT.<br>
 Writing monsters data only can be accessed through admin.<br>
 User can create character and get monster recommendation.<br>
-Authentication and authorization process is supported by JWT.<br>
 This table summarize the detail of user access:<br>

 | Endpoint Category | GET    | POST  | PATCH | DELETE |
 |-------------------|--------|-------|-------|--------|
 | recommendations   | user   | -     | -     | -      |